Su-Ng/Sandbox/README.md

 **make_tokens.ipynb**

 # Pos tag
-I am exploring the what posTag can do.\
+I am exploring the what posTag can do.
+This is the Pos Tags available.
+This method can return us the POS tag like verbs, pronouns.
+Here's the list of the possible posTags.

 **Abbreviation** | **Meaning**
 --- | ---